cfg2html/cfg2html/README.md

 ## Issue Tracker

-If you find a problem, a bug, want to discuss feature requests or have some bright new ideas please create a new issue  at our GitHub project pages <https://github.com/cfg2html/cfg2html/issues.> When using it, please ensure that any criticism you provide is constructive.
-Please do not use the issue tracker for general help and support on how to use cfg2html.
+If you find a problem or bug, want to discuss feature requests, or have some bright new ideas, please create a new issue on our GitHub project page <https://github.com/cfg2html/cfg2html/issues.>
+When using it, please ensure that any criticism you provide is constructive.
+Please do not use the issue tracker for general help and assistance with using cfg2html.

 ## Contributing on GitHub